xNightWulf69/TP_ToastNotifications/README.md

 ## 🌟 Features

 - **Real-time notifications**: Instant display of phone notifications on your TouchPortal tablet
+- **Multi-app support**: Works with PushBullet and Forward SMS
 - **Customizable**: Replace notification sounds with your own audio files
+- **Private & secure**: All notifications stay within your local network - no data leaves your home
 - **Toast-style UI**: Clean, non-intrusive notification display

 ## 📋 Prerequisites